 The current status of inheritance taxes can be found at the Tax Foundation's State Inheritance Tax page.
 This tax area is in considerable flux as states look for revenue.
 A general discussion of state inheritance and gift taxes can be found at Michael Kitces blog.

 Another special rule is for joint spousal accounts established prior to 1977.
 Under a 1992 tax case called Gallenstein, the 50/50 rule does not apply.
 Only the portion of a joint tenancy account contributed by each spouse receives the stepup.
-Note for estate planning: if the lesser-contributing spouse (usually the wife in a traditional marriage of that era) has a serious illness, it is advisable to retitle the assets as tenants in common to ensure that one-half of the assets will receive a stepup in basis.
+Note for estate planning: if the lesser-contributing spouse (usually the wife in a traditional marriage of that era) has a serious illness, it is advisable to retitle the joint assets in an accout established prior to 1977 as tenants in common to ensure that one-half of the assets will receive a stepup in basis.

 If the stock was held in a joint account with someone NOT your spouse, the stepup to fair market value at the date of death applies only to the portion of the joint property contributed by the decedent (the person who died.)

 Show me someone who thinks that money buys happiness, and I'll show you someone who has never had a lot of money. -- David Geffen